hande-qmc/hande/documentation/users_guide/manual.rst

     Default: 1e9

+    .. [review] - JSS: unclear (without reading code) how the number of spawning
+    .. [review] - JSS: attempts is decided.
     When selecting clusters the generations probabilities can vary over orders of magnitude.
 If after having selected the cluster, the value of cluster%amplitude/cluster%pselect